happytunesai/EZ-SST-Logger-GUI/README.md

 -   **GUI Language:** Tab names currently do not update dynamically when the language is changed due to limitations in the GUI library.

 ---

-## Language Disclaimer

-Please note that while the user interface and most configuration options are available in English, some parts of the code—including logging messages and internal comments—are documented in German.
-This is due to the original development context.
-You are welcome to contribute improvements or request translations if needed.

 ## License